Stay right here for our final news roundup and information overload.

 Thanks for taking my call.

-Um listen, I wanted to talk about a few different things, but obviously I'll keep it short.
+Listen, I wanted to talk about a few different things, but obviously I'll keep it short.

-You you guys got to stop pretending that Donald is always the innocent victim with every single thing that comes out negative about him.
+You guys got to stop pretending that Donald is always the innocent victim with every single thing that comes out negative about him.

-It just it sounds exhausting.
+It just sounds exhausting.

-Um like the the Trump I'm sorry you're exhausted.
+I'm sorry you're exhausted.

 Let me ask you a question.

-Well tell me what crime he's committed here.
+Tell me what crime he's committed here.

-Is there tell me the evidence that shows that Donald Trump falsified any business record?
+for falsifying business records if you and i were to falsify slow slow down is this Tell me the evidence that shows that Donald Trump falsified any business record.

-So it was marked it the bookkeeping was marked as a legal expense.
+The bookkeeping was marked as a legal expense.

 Is paying your lawyer Michael Cohn a legal expense or not?